newrelic/docs-website/src/data-dictionary/events/NrAiIssue/correletionRuleNames.md

   - NrAiIssue
 ---

-The name of the correlation rule
+The name of the correlation rule.